FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Workflow/scratchpad.md

     MSSP & SOC Security Oversight (3rd party) *Think SOC 2,2+, and full SOC*
     Cat: cat@soc.cat Phone 905-4616 or cell 902-4321
 ```

+#### potential stuff a SOAR could do/ MSSP resonpse actions
+Check Sent Mail for Propagation: sent mail folder for any unauthorized outgoing phishing attack spreading
+Automatic Global Log-Out:Force log out of the compromised email account and potentially other associated accounts across different services.
+Change of Permissions: owngrade permissions or restrict access to sensitive information and resources associated with the compromised email accoun
+Change of Authentication Credentials multi-factor authentication (MFA)